-The University of South Carolina PREP, which is fully funded by the National Institutes of Health until 2020, is accepting applications.
-Each year, we plan to admit seven USC-PREP scholars who will enter the program in the last week of June.
+The University of South Carolina PREP, which is fully funded by the National Institutes of Health, is accepting applications.
+Each year, we plan to admit seven USC PREP scholars who will enter the program in the last week of June.

 - Research experience in a biomedical research laboratory using the latest scientific equipment and methods

 - Mentoring by an experienced faculty member and other members of his/her research team